If Jared Kushner is the only person who can deliver Middle East peace — as his father-in-law Donald Trump said — he comes off as a reluctant savior.

 “It’s clear that emotionally, by virtue of his background and his association with Israel and the prime minister, there’s a high degree of sensitivity” toward Israel, Miller said.
 “That’s hardly new in the wonderful world of peacemaking.
 You could have said that about any number of individuals who participated in this process over the past 20 years.”

-Israeli-Palestinian peace efforts have been largely stalled for well over a decade.
+Israeli-Palestinian peace efforts have been largely stalled for well more than a decade.
 Four years ago, then-Secretary of State John Kerry poured his energy into starting negotiations that ultimately went nowhere.
 The same goes for negotiators under the George W. Bush and Clinton administrations, including Bill Clinton himself.
 The Oslo Accords, however, were signed during his presidency.

 The difference is that those negotiators all at least sounded optimistic as they were beginning their quests.
 Kushner, at least in this would-be private briefing, sounded at times like he was already close to giving up hope.

 “You have some people who don’t want to see and achieve an outcome of peace,” he said.
-“And other people sometimes thrive in the chaos … And that’s not new to politics, and it’s not new to that conflict.
+“And other people sometimes thrive in the chaos.
+And that’s not new to politics, and it’s not new to that conflict.
 It’s just the way it is.”